At a glance

-CRF is the progressive deterioration of the kidneys, which happens over a period of time and is one of the leading causes of death in senior cats.
+CKD is the progressive deterioration of the kidneys, which happens over a period of time and is one of the leading causes of death in senior cats.

 Each kidney has tiny filtering units called nephrons.
 Blood passes through the kidney and is filtered by the nephrons.
-They reabsorb what is needed and the waste is excreted in the urine.
+They reabsorb what is needed, and the waste is excreted in the urine.
 The wastes come from the normal breakdown of active muscle from the food the cat eats.

 What do kidneys do?

 Kidneys help control blood pressure by releasing an enzyme called renin.
 When blood pressure drops and kidneys don’t receive enough blood, renin is released; causing blood vessels to contract (tighten).
-When blood vessels contract, blood pressure goes up.
+When the blood vessels contract, blood pressure goes up.

 Kidneys filter waste products and excess water from the blood.
 The cleaned blood stays in the body and the waste products leave the body in urine.